 Professor Malcolm Kohler, MD, Director of Department

-Professor Renato Zenobi, MD, ETH Professor of Organic Chemistry
+ETH Zurich: Professor Renato Zenobi, ETH Professor of Analytic Chemistry

 Department of Pulmonology